MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 * Connect your on-premises network to Azure Data Explorer cluster's subnet.
 * Secure your data connection sources ([Event Hubs](/azure/event-hubs/event-hubs-about) and [Event Grid](/azure/event-grid/overview)) with [service endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview).

-## Access your Azure Data Explorer cluster in your VNet
+## Access your Azure Data Explorer cluster in your virtual network

 You can access your Azure Data Explorer cluster using the following IP addresses for each service (engine and data management services):

-* **Private IP**: Used for accessing the cluster inside the VNet.
+* **Private IP**: Used for accessing the cluster inside the virtual network.
-* **Public IP**: Used for accessing the cluster from outside the VNet for management and monitoring, and as a source address for outbound connections started from the cluster.
+* **Public IP**: Used for accessing the cluster from outside the virtual network for management and monitoring, and as a source address for outbound connections started from the cluster.

 > [!IMPORTANT]
-> The default NSG rules block access to public IP addresses outside the VNet.
+> The default NSG rules block access to public IP addresses outside thevirtual network.
 To reach a public endpoint, you must add an exception for your public IP addresses in the NSG.

 The following DNS records are created to access the service: